facebookarchive/origami/_documentation/basics/States.md

     path: Animations
 ---

 Every prototype has multiple states it can transition between.
-In Origami, Switch patches help keep track of which state you are in.
-They are like light switches and can be toggled with [interaction patches](../basics/Interactions.html).
+Origami has several patches to help you manage these states.

 ## State patches